TheDim0nu4/Loan-Prediction/README.md

 As a first step, we need to explore and visualize our data.
 The goal of this step is to understand the data and see what we need to do in the preprocessing step. <br>

 It includes: <br>
-- Explore basic information about the data (null values and statistics). <br>
+- Explore basic information about the data (null values, duplicate rows and statistics). <br>
 - Check the class distribution. <br>
 - Create pairplots and a correlation map to see relationships between features. <br>
 - Visualize boxplots and value distributions for each attribute. <br>
-- Explore how the categorical column – Employment_Status – influences the target attribute. <br>
+- Explore how the categorical columns influences the target attribute. <br>

 Graphs and detailed information are available in eda.ipynb